-WATER OUALITY RESULTS
+WATER QUALITY RESULTS

-The results in the table are from testing completed during 2016, 2017 and 2018.
-The state allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
+The results in the table are from testing done in 2015, 2017, and 2019.
+However, the state allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data, though accurate, is more than one year old.